SciencesPoDRIS/vimeo/README.md

 ### Run script to download videos and metadata
 `> workon vimeo`

 `> python script.py`

-The output will be
+The output will be 2 folders `vimeo_videos` and `vimeo_metadata`. `vimeo_videos` contains all the downloaded videos whose names are Vimeo identifier and format is MP4. `vimeo_metadata` contains all the downloaded metadata whose names are Vimeo identifier and format is JSON.

 ### Run script to check the quality
 `> workon vimeo`

 `> python check.py`

-The output will be a file named "check_videos.csv".
+The output will be a file named "check_videos.csv" directly in the project folder.

-`id` : Unique identifier of the video.
-Created by Vimeo.
+`id` : Unique Vimeo identifier of the video.

-`name` : Title of the video.
+`name` : Title of the video from Vimeo.

-`url` : Url of the video.
+`url` : Url of the video from Vimeo.

-`account` : Name of the user account that uploaded the video.
+`account` : Name of the user account that uploaded the video from the conf file.

 `video_downloaded` : `1` if the video has been downloaded, else `0`.